 The NFIP makes federally backed flood insurance available to homeowners, renters, and business owners in participating communities.
 Cook County entered the NFIP on April 15, 1981.
-The effective date for the current countywide Flood Insurance Rate Map is August 19, 2008.
-In addition to the County, most Cook County municipalities participate in the NFIP.
+The effective

 August 31, 2023: According to FEMA, Cook County has 12,083 flood insurance policies providing over \$2.644 billion in insurance coverage.
 In comparison, the State of Illinois has 32,840 flood insurance policies providing over \$7.06 billion in insurance coverage.